This article was updated for accuracy and relevance on December 24th, 2021.

 Knowing there are wonderful places where pets feel welcome, the million-dollar question is: should I take my dog on vacation with me?
 The answer is yes!
 With so many cities and establishments opening their doors to dogs (and cats), why not take them along with you whenever you can.

 Take a road trip to one of these pet-friendly cities or hop a plane and explore parts of the country you haven’t discovered before.
-Just make sure you have your BÉIS luggage with you in tow to keep you on the move in style and comfort.
+Just make sure to bring your pet bag and have your BÉIS luggage with you in tow to keep you on the move in style and comfort.

 Looking for more places to take your dog in the United States?
 Check out this list of other popular dog friendly vacation ideas: